 Will is an associate in the Washington, DC office.
 He has advised clients in the finance, energy, and manufacturing sectors in both treaty and international commercial arbitrations conducted under ICC, ICSID, LCIA, and UNCITRAL rules.

 His recent experience includes:

-- representing a large financial services firm in an LCIA arbitration applying New York law; and
+- Representing a large financial services firm in an LCIA arbitration applying New York law

-- advising a telecommunications logistics firm in a Deleware law contract dispute.
+- Advising a telecommunications logistics firm in a Delaware law contract dispute